pkriens/pkriens.github.io/_posts/2016-10-12-cli-service-selection.md

 ## HTML Implementation

 The HTML provider follows the same pattern and is not shown here.
+You can find the code that prints to the browser in the [Github repository][1].

 ## Running the Example